cyborgsage/kingco-realestate/README.md

 Most of our data preparation process can be found in our [jupyter_notebook](original_index_unabridged.ipynb) located in the appendix.
 The rest of it can be found within [jupyter_notebook](Chris_book.ipynb) located in the appendix.
 We needed to do this for code efficiency.

+The code for the charts we used in our presentation are also located within our appendix in [jupyter_notebook](original_index_unabridged.ipynb)

 ## Modeling

 We created 6 models.
 Baseline model, First model, Good model, Great model, Awesome model, and Amazing model.
 In the end, we decided to go with Great model as our Final model.